St. Anthonys Academy 2020-21 Handbook

 DISCIPLINARY ACTION POLICY

 Violations regarding cell phone use or use of other electronic devices, including smart watches:

 1st time: $25 fine and a conference with student and parents

-2nd time: removal from the school.
+3rd time: expulsion from the school.
 Any remaining tuition must be paid.